 In his writings he has encapsulated thought provoking and motivational wisdom to take the reader’s mind from thinking too many thoughts at one time to focusing the mind each day on the bigger questions about true self, the spirit within and purposeful life to promote inner growth and peace.
 He believes much strife can be eliminated if one learns to live in a state of abandonment.
 His barrier-shattering principles offer a way to understand and live a meaningful life.

-A family man, an accomplished sportsman, a director of a brokerage firm and a trustee of a charity, Anil Kumar is a motivational and inspirational speaker who wants to give back part of what life has given him.
+Now retired, Anil Kumar is a motivational and inspirational speaker who wants to give back to society part of what life has given him.

 Langshott Leadership Foundation